SierraSoftworks/blog/src/posts/2017-01-26-relational-vs-document.md

 data on the consumer.
 In this configuration, documents on the secondary (many) side of the relationship store the ID of the document on the primary (one) side of the relationship.
-As a consequence of the lack of relational constraints, this approach makes it possible to have documents which reference nonexistent entities, placing an additional burden on the consumer.
+As a consequence of the lack of relational constraints, this approach makes it possible to have documents which reference non-existent entities, placing an additional burden on the consumer.

 The alternative solution is to store all secondary-side data within an array-like data